At the first houses from Villeneuvette turn left, across the bridge. After 500 m turn left again. Signposted.

 The mining followed a cleft which was filled with a quartz vein containing copper bearing minerals like azurite and malachite.
 Less common are the ores tetrahedrite and chalcopyrite.

-Pioch Farrus Mine is an ancient copper mine, which was mined 5,000 years ago.
-It is the oldest underground mine of France.
+Les mines de Pioch Farrus (Pioch Farrus Mine) is an ancient copper mine, which was mined 5,000 years ago during the Chalcolithic.
+It is the oldest copper mine of France.
 The underground tour shows a 200 m long tunnel, where copper for axes, awls, pearls, and daggers was mined.
 It shows remains of three periods of mining: prehistoric, Roman and 19th century.

 The whole area is rich in prehistoric mining remains.
 There are several deposits of copper minerals in the area, which were mined at eight locations: Font de Nuque, Vallarade, Pioch Farrus, La Roussignole, Mougno, Combemalle, Autimergues, and Mas Rouch.
 The ore was processed and the smelted on seven locations: Roque Fenestre, Valat Grand, Capitelle du Broum, Pioch Farrus, Pioch de Jaffet, Pitrous, and Mougno.
 At the Pioch Farrus location there are nine mines.